-which even invite and gather the families of our employees as well.
-The factory trip becomes a parade of over 23 large buses containing 905 participants.
-The head office employees were taken on a two day trip inclusive of their families to Amaya Beach Pasikuda and the employees at factory were taken to Trincomalee in an opportunity to worship the sacred temple of Somavathiya.
+We promote a culture of togetherness, transparent communication, seek ongoing input from our employees and provide extensive opportunities to collaborate and innovate.
+The major employee intimacy activity is the annual trip, which even invite and gather the families of our employees as well.
+The factory trip becomes a parade of over 23 large buses containing 960 participants including families.
+The head office employees as well were taken on a two day trip with their families to Shangri-La Hambantota and the employees at factory were taken to Anuradhapura in an opportunity to worship the sacred chaithya of "Ruwanweli Maha Saaya" and the "Jaya Shri Maha Bodhi"

-Further the annual Avurudu Festival was organized as a cultural event gathering to create informal bond amongst employees of all tiers.
+Further the annual Avurudu Festival was organised as a cultural event to create informal bond amongst employees of all tiers.